neurolabusc/surf-ice/mz3/README.md

 ## General Overview
 The MZ3 format is the internal file format for Surfice.
 The goals are to be simple, fast and small.

  - MZ3 only stores triangular meshes.
 Quads and ngons are not allowed: a quad face with four edges must be stored as two triangles.
 There are several reasons for this choice.
 First, the creation of MRI based meshes traditionally creates triangulated meshes (e.g. marching cubes and marching tetrahedra).
 Further, Any triangle formed from three non-colinear points necessarily define one plane, wheres the four points that form a quad are not necessarily coplanar.
 As an analogy: a stool with four legs can rock if one leg is short, whereas a stool with three legs will not.
 For this reason, quads and ngons are not natively supported by modern graphics cards (they are simulated using triangles).
-While triangles are the required format for native display, storing quad information can be useful: for example subdivision in Blender can be nicer if applied to quad meshes.
-The mz3 format is ideal for getting data from MRI algorithms and final optimized display.
-However, it may be useful to convert triangles to quads while editing the meshes with Blender.
-Future versions of the mz3 format could handle quads by having a face repeat the same index three times - this would indicate that the vertex forms a quad when combined with the three vertices of the previous face.
+While triangles are the required format for native graphics accelerators, storing quad information can be useful: for example subdivision in Blender can be nicer if applied to quad meshes.
+The MZ3 format directly mimics the native alignment of vertex position and face indices used by graphics cards, providing a minimal and fast format.
+Therefore, while it may be useful to convert triangles to quads while editing the meshes with Blender, this is out of scope for the MZ3 format.
  - A mesh is based on a series of vertices and  [indexed](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-9-vbo-indexing/) faces.
 The faces are indexed from 0, so the face [0,1,2] defines a triangle which uses the first 3 vertices.
- - The [winding order](https://www.khronos.org/opengl/wiki/Face_Culling) of faces defines the direction the triangle is facing.
+ - The [winding order](https://www.khronos.org/opengl/wiki/Face_Culling#Winding_order) of faces defines the direction the triangle is facing.
 So faces [0,1,2] and [0,2,1] are at the same location but the front-face of one is the back-face of the other.
+Mimicking popular graphics languages, MZ3 uses a counter-clockwise winding order.
  - Every face index is stored as a 32-bit integer.
 For example, consider  a cube with just 8 vertices: even though each index will only be in the range 0..7, each index is saved as a 32-bit integer.
 Note GZip compression will mitigate this redundancy.
  - An MZ3 file may represent raw binary data or it may be GZip compressed.
 One can detect whether the file is compressed by reading the first 2-bytes of the file.
 All GZip files begin with hex = 0x1F8B, all uncompressed MZ3 files begin with hex = 0x4D5A.
  - Data is always stored as little-endian.
 For example, Intel-based computers can read the raw data directly.
 On the other hand, PowerPC-based computers will need to byte-swap values when reading and writing.